-Click on the "Analysis" button to use this feature.
+Click on the "Analysis" link to use this feature.

 The Analysis coverage charts can be extremely useful and help answer questions like: "How much coverage is each of my tests adding?" and "How much testing is enough?"